gimox/json-routing/README.md

 -------------

 **The basic concepts.**
-Create a json file with your routing config and add code logic in a externale file creating a MVC style structure.
+Create a json file with your routing config and add code logic in a external file called *controller*  creating a MVC style structure.

 I follows the Expressjs 4 routing standards, helping the developer to speedy the routes creation and organization.